 The industry needs to collectively define the common goal.
 Where does it want to get to as an industry

 and what is its strategic direction?
-It is almost like having an industry-level problem statement, with recognition of where all the players fit in and how the solution
+It is almost like having an industry-level problem statement, with recognition of where all the players fit in and how the solution is reached.

 The opportunity presented now—to change the traditional way of doing things and move ahead together—won’t last forever.
 Too much time and too many opportunities are already wasted.
 The industry must seize this one now.
 Each individual act may not change or save the industry, no single thing will, but the industry has to start backing the ideas that will make a difference.

 The change needs to be collective.
 Individual heroes will not deliver this, and technology alone is not going to be the answer.
-The industry needs to work together to embrace different ways of doing things and to bring solutions into the industry faster.
+The industry needs to work together to embrace different ways of doing things and to bring solutions to the industry faster.